-Asian American Senior Association of Pennsylvania was founded on the idea of helping those in need.
+Asian American Senior Assoc of Pennsylvania was founded on the idea of helping those in need.
 Since our organization was established, we have endeavored to provide help where the need is greatest.

 Our team is made up entirely of volunteers.
 We advocate for those who need our help.
 Even a little help goes a long way.

 That is why we are especially happy to find new volunteers who share our commitment to doing good in the world.
 Do you want to support us by helping with our work?
 Then do not hesitate to contact us.
 A helping hand is always greatly appreciated!